hpcgroup/TraceR/README.md

 2) OTF2: download and build scoreP for OTF2 support:

 Refer to README.OTF2 file in this directory.
+Simulation of the following most commonly used collectives using algorithms used in MPICH is supported in this trace format: Barrier, Bcast, (All)Reduce, Alltoall(v), and Allgather.
+In contrast, for BigSim traces, the simulation depends on AMPI's implementation.

 * Set the appropriate paths: ROSS, BASE_DIR/CODES in tracer/Makefile.common.
 Also set compilers and flags - CC, CXX, SEQ_CXX, CFLAGS, CXXFLAGS, LDFLAGS.